rainfroginc/Roastmaster_RDP_Probe_Host_For_SBCs/README.md

 Roastmaster_RDP_Probe_Host and the RDP protocol can function either alone, or alongside other hosts.
 Each host has a unique Serial Number string to identify itself to the server, which can negotiate simple SYN/ACK handshaking.
 So, we (the client) need only perform a multicast with our Serial Number and a synch (SYN) request, and await a response from Roastmaster (the server) in the form of an acknowledgement (ACK).

 Once the ACK has been received, we commence sending our thermocouple data to the server's (Roastmaster's) IP address.

-## Important Notice

-This is "pre-release" software for beta testers of Roastmaster for iOS10, due out in Fall 2016.
-This will NOT working with existing versions of Roastmaster (9 and below).

 ## Software Features